YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 #####

 The views are HTML files that can include templates, such as Handlebars expressions, and are located in the ``views`` directory.
-We call these files *view templates* to differentiate them from the rendered views that have substituted values for the template tags.
+We call these files *templates* to differentiate them from the rendered views that have substituted values for the template tags.

 Naming Convention
 =================

-The naming convention of the view templates is based on the controller function that supplies data, the engine that renders the templates, and the device requesting the page.
+The naming convention of the templates is based on the controller function that supplies data, the engine that renders the templates, and the device requesting the page.
 If the calling device is determined not to be a portable device such as a cell phone, the ``{device}`` element of the syntax below is omitted.

-**File Naming Convention for View Templates:**
+**File Naming Convention for Templates:**

 ``{controller_function}.[{device}].{rendering_engine}.html``

-For example, if the view template is receiving data from the ``index`` function of the controller and has Handlebars expressions that need to be rendered, the name of the view template would be ``index.hb.html``.
+For example, if the template is receiving data from the ``index`` function of the controller and has Handlebars expressions that need to be rendered, the name of the template would be ``index.hb.html``.

-Here are some other example view template names with descriptions:
+Here are some other example template names with descriptions:

-- ``greeting.hb.html`` - This view template gets data from the ``greeting`` function of the controller and the calling device is determined to be a Web browser.
+- ``greeting.hb.html`` - This template gets data from the ``greeting`` function of the controller and the calling device is determined to be a Web browser.
-- ``get_photos.iphone.hb.html`` - This view template gets data from the ``get_photos`` function of
+- ``get_photos.iphone.hb.html`` - This template gets data from the ``get_photos`` function of
   the controller and the calling device is an iPhone.
-- ``find_friend.android.hb.html`` - This view template gets data from the ``find_friend`` function
+- ``find_friend.android.hb.html`` - This template gets data from the ``find_friend`` function
   of the controller and the calling device is Android based.

-.. note:: Currently, Mojito comes with Handlebars, so the name of view templates
+.. note:: Currently, Mojito comes with Handlebars, so the name of templates
           always contains ``hb``.
 Users can use other `view engines <../topics/mojito_extensions.html#view-engines>`_, but the
-          ``{rendering_engine}`` component of the view template name must change.
+          ``{rendering_engine}`` component of the template name must change.
 An error will occur if the file names of different views are the same except the ``{rendering_engine}``.
-          For example, having the two view templates ``index.hb.html`` and ``index.ejs.html`` (``ejs`` could be `Embedded JavaScript (EJS) <http://embeddedjs.com/>`_) would cause an error.
+          For example, having the two templates ``index.hb.html`` and ``index.ejs.html`` (``ejs`` could be `Embedded JavaScript (EJS) <http://embeddedjs.com/>`_) would cause an error.